-Before you grab your garden hoe, it is important to remember to stretch first.
+Before you grab your garden hoe, it's important to remember to stretch first.
 Yes, I said STRETCH before you garden!
 Stretching is our first line of defense against muscle and joint injuries.

 Stretching helps keep our muscles flexible.
-Flexible muscles improve our range of motion in our joints.
+Flexible muscles improve range of motion in our joints.
 Tight and shortened muscles are more likely to become injured.
-Improved joint range of motion helps to keep the joints healthy by moving the natural lubrication around the joint through movement.
+Improved range of motion in our joints helps to keep them healthy by moving the natural lubrication around the joint.

-Stretching also improves blood flow, which helps to warm the muscles and provide increased oxygen.
-Increased oxygen helps to decrease lactic acid build up in the muscles.
-Lactic acid build up is what makes our muscles sore.
-Stretching will help decrease muscle stiffness and cramping when you are done.
+Stretching also improves blood flow, which helps to warm muscles and provide increased oxygen.
+Increased oxygen helps to decrease the buildup of lactic acid, which is what makes our muscles sore.
+Stretching will also help decrease muscle stiffness and cramping when you are done.

 The do’s and don’ts of stretching

-- Stretching is best performed after 5-10 minutes of activity.
+Stretching is best performed after 5-10 minutes of activity.
 You can start by gathering up your gardening tools.
 Resist the temptation to carry heavy items out at this time.
-Heavy items are best saved for after your stretches.
+Save that for after your stretching.

-- Stretch gently and do not bounce.
-Stretches should be held for at least 30 seconds to allow the muscle fibers time to actually unwind.
-Modify your stretch as needed, by either increasing or decreasing the intensity of the stretch to keep it gentle.
+Stretch gently and don't bounce.
+Stretches should be held for at least 30 seconds to allow muscle fibers time to actually unwind.
+Modify your stretch as needed by increasing or decreasing the intensity to keep it gentle.
 Stretches should not cause pain or discomfort.
-A stretch that is causing pain may actually cause injury to the muscle.
+A stretch that causes pain may actually injure the muscle.

-- Keep things simple.
-Complete just four stretches before you begin your gardening.
-We are more likely to skip our stretching if the routine is too complicated and time consuming.
-Complete three repetitions of each stretch to allow the muscles to gradually stretch further.
-Muscles have a memory and are more likely to remember to stay lengthened when stretches have been repeated.
-Over time, you will find your muscle flexibility improving.
+Keep things simple.
+Complete a few simple stretches before you begin your gardening.
+We're more likely to skip stretching if the routine is too complicated or time-consuming.
+Complete three repetitions of each stretch to allow your muscles to gradually stretch more.
+Muscles have a memory and are more likely to stay lengthened when stretches are repeated.
+Over time, you'll find your flexibility improving.